 Fully Organized (Camping) Trek

-Fully Organized Trek, also known as Camping Trek is another popular form of trekking in Nepal.
-With Tea houses (Lodge Treks), Nepal adventure Team also organize Camping Trek to visit the remote part of trekking regions in Nepal which are popular for their off-the-beaten-path treks such as Upper and Lower Dolpo Trekking Regions, Manaslu Trekking Regions, Kanchenjunga Trekking Regions, Nah Phu Valley Trekking Regions.
+A fully Organized Trek, also known as Camping Trek is another popular form of trekking in Nepal.
+With Tea houses (Lodge Treks), the Nepal adventure Team also organizes a Camping Trek to visit the remote part of trekking regions in Nepal which are popular for their off-the-beaten-path treks such as Upper and Lower Dolpo Trekking Regions, Manaslu Trekking Regions, Kanchenjunga Trekking Regions, Nah Phu Valley Trekking Regions.
 One of the major advantages of Camping treks is you can have an exclusive experience of the raw Himalayas that are untouched by human settlement.

-If you are a wanderlust person and want to travel the road not taken with a team of experienced guides and a strong porter team carrying all the personal gears including camping equipment, kitchen utensils, and goods of eating then Camping Treks is for you.
+If you are a wanderlust person and want to travel the road not taken with a team of experienced guides and a strong porter team carrying all the personal gear including camping equipment, kitchen utensils, and goods for eating then Camping Treks is for you.
 Even though camping treks are expensive and it increases your budget for trekking it is worth trying once because: